GabrielaGomesPaulino/daredata-challenge/README.md

 # daredata-challenge

 ## Overview
-The project is divided in three main components:
+The project is divided into three main components:
 - A bash script `script.sh` that creates a csv file
-- A python script `calculations.py` that reads the ouput from the previous bash script
+- A python script `calculations.py` that reads the output from the previous bash script
 - A flask application that bootstraps from `main.py`

 ## Project setup instructions